allegro/allegro.tech/_posts/2018-09-17-custom-solr-collapsing-plugin-development.md

 ## Business case

 Our business owners decided to change the presentation of search results on our e-commerce website.
-We were supposed to group offers of a given product variants on the offer listings, so that, for instance, a seller could set offers of trousers differing only with size to be presented as  one product on the offer listing.
+In offer listings we were supposed to group together offers representing different variants of the same product so that they would be displayed as a single item.
+Variants are small modifications of the same product, for example the same model of trousers but in different size.

 ## Beginning of development